Data for resilience: Merge Impact gets in the dirt with biodiversity, soil-health metrics

 Providing the data to make farming changes

 An online dashboard will then display information on a variety of farming metrics, including overall soil health, biodiversity, and water quality, and provide tips for farmers to improve insight into how farmers can change their practices to be more sustainable.
-The information is then stored on the Merge Blockchain, so information can’t be altered.
+The information is then stored on the Merge Blockchain, so information cannot be altered.

 Merge Impact also works to “incentivizes the producers to create that information” working “with the supply chains to help monetize those costs within existing procurement [processes],” he said.